ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 i.e. VMS (tacsat)

-#- Merge eflalo and tacsat
+###### Merge eflalo and tacsat

 The files tacsat and eflalo will be combined using some very clever algorithms that use the vessel identifier and date and time in both data sets to relate the landings to the corresponding VMS data for the same trip.

+###### Assign gear and length to tacsat

-###-Assigngearandlengthtotacsat The new object tacsatp is now a merged version of the cleaned tacsat and eflalo objects.
+The new object tacsatp is now a merged version of the cleaned tacsat and eflalo objects.
 However, the new object hasn't inherited all the fields from eflalo due to reasons of processing speed and work ability.
 At this point we will extract some data from the eflalo dataset to populate the corresponding tacsatp fields.
 The data we are interested in are data that will be used later on in the code to populate the final data tables.
 Things like gear; kw; metiers, etc.

-#- Assign gear and length to tacsat
+###### Assign gear and length to tacsat

-#- Save not merged tacsat data
+###### Save not merged tacsat data

 Not all vessel activity is associated with fishing events; quite often vessels may be testing equipment or chartered to do jobs other than fishing.
 So, the merge executed in the previous block only includes VMS data that can be linked to corresponding landings records.
 As such, it will not be possible to merge all tacsat data for allocation to the tacsatp object.
 This block will save both the merged and non-merged data into the 'Results' folder.